Analysis | Biden won places that are thriving. Trump won ones that are hurting.

 Muro notes that Biden flipped half of the 10 most “economically significant” counties that Trump won in 2016, including Maricopa County, Ariz. (which includes Phoenix), Tarrant County, Tex. (which includes Fort Worth), Duval County, Fla. (which includes Jacksonville), Morris County, N.J. (a New York City suburb) and Pinellas County, Fla. (which includes St. Petersburg).

-A Washington Post analysis of Labor Department data found counties that suffered economically under Obama’s second term flocked to the Trump in 2016, while prosperous counties tended to support Obama’s Democrat successor, Hillary Clinton.
-Contrast that with 2020, when Joe Biden won his largest vote share in counties that saw the fastest job growth in the four years of the Trump presidency.
-Meanwhile, Trump’s largest share of voters in 2020 came from counties that saw the least job growth over his term.
+A Washington Post analysis of Labor Department data found counties that suffered economically under Obama’s second term flocked to the Trump in 2016, while prosperous counties moved toward Obama’s Democrat successor, Hillary Clinton.
+Contrast that with 2020, when the gaps were smaller, but Joe Biden saw the biggest shift in his favor in counties that saw the fastest job growth in the four years of the Trump presidency through March.
+Meanwhile, the largest shift to Trump in 2020 came from counties that saw the least job growth over his term.

 In an analysis for The Post, StratoDem Analytics found that three variables best explained voting shifts form 2016 to 2020: educational attainment, race and ethnicity, and county-level economic performance.
 Rapidly growing counties around Austin and Dallas turned more blue, primarily because they attracted higher educated workers who are more likely to vote Democratic.